-At last year's Meeting, we provided our stockholders with the opportunity to cast an advisory vote regarding the compensation of our named executive officers as disclosed in the proxy statement for the 2012 Annual Meeting of Stockholders.
-At our 2012 Annual Meeting, our stockholders overwhelmingly approved the proposal, with more than 95% of the vote cast voting in favor of the proposal.
-This year we are again asking our stockholders to vote "For" the compensation of our named executive officers as disclosed in this Proxy Statement.
+At last year's Meeting, we provided our stockholders with the opportunity to cast an advisory vote regarding the compensation of our named executive officers as disclosed in the proxy statement for the 2013 Annual Meeting of Stockholders.
+At our 2013 Annual Meeting, our stockholders overwhelmingly approved the proposal, with 96.7% of the votes cast voting in favor of the proposal.
+This year we are again asking our stockholders to vote "FOR" the compensation of our named executive officers as disclosed in this Proxy Statement.